The Global Octane Shortage and its impact on Aromatics

 In the summer of 2022 gasoline demand was higher than anticipated and this led to a large and unexpected spike in octane demand.

 Several factors in concert contributed to the unprecedented gasoline market in 2022.
 Refinery rationalization between early 2020 and the summer of 2022 saw over 14% of global refining capacity lost.
 US gasoline stocks were also much lower than at any point in the previous five years as producers chose to hold lower inventories after two successive years of being caught with much higher stocks than were justified by demand.
-Finally, the outbreak of the Russia-Ukraine conflict saw supply disruptions of crude and petroleum products out of Russia, tightening supply in other regions.
+Finally, the outbreak of the Russia-Ukraine conflict saw supply disruptions of crude oil and petroleum products out of Russia, tightening supply in other regions.

 The eradication of almost all COVID restrictions in 2022 saw increased consumer demand – especially in the travel sector.
 This tightened the market leading to gasoline and octane prices rising far above historical norms.